dkhamsing/open-source-ios-apps/README.md

 ### Realm

-- [Done][]: Demonstrate data sharing between a WatchKit app and its main app using Realm 🔶
+- [Done][]: Data sharing between a WatchKit app and its main app using Realm 🔶
 - [RealmToDo][]: A small todo list with Realm integration 🔶

 ### [VIPER](https://mutualmobile.github.io/blog/2013/12/04/viper-introduction/)